 - Precision Kills grant 5% reload speed for 5 seconds (stacking up to 10 times)

 In The Zone is one of the best offensive cards in the game right now.
-Landing precision kills one after another has the potential to boost your reload speed by 50%, which can be the difference between life and death in intense moments.
+Landing precision kills one after another has the potential to boost your reload speed by 50%, which can be the difference between life and death, especially when you are using LMGs and shotguns.

 PEP IN YOUR STEP (REFLEX)